geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 docker run --rm -it -p 1313:1313 -v ${PWD}:/src <docker_user>/docs preview
 ```

 So far so good.
-The project documentation can be previewed and build for production.
+The project documentation can be previewed and build for production without setting up a ton of dependencies.

-While working on documentation I soon found out some limitations with this setup.
+While working on documentation I soon found some limitations with this setup.
 First of all, if there is a bug or missing feature in the theme, you need to go to the theme project, make changes, push the container to docker hub and start over.
-If there is a specific need for a change in the theme ou need to copy the project documentation to the theme project to be able develop the new feature.
+If there is a specific need for a change in the theme you need to copy the project documentation to the theme project to be able to develop the new feature.
 It's not ideal but it works.

 ## Publishing project pages